thomashan/agile-software-development-principles-patterns-and-practices-groovy/README.md

 * gradle
 * junit5

-Following tech is used improve the project
+We use the Following tech to improve the project

 | Methodology   | Tool       | Web                   |
 | ---           | ---        | ---                   |